EmmettMyers/Weather-Project/README.md

 Create branches `{name}-{task}` please!

-client is a react app
+Client is a react app

-model is "backend" for model
+Model is "backend" for model

 Tasks:
-Emmett - Data guy |
+-  Emmett - Find, Fetch, Clean, and return data
-Landen - model |
+- Landen - Clean, Create, and Predict City with RF model.
-Carly - UI |
+- Carly - Front end UI Design
-Kaden - UI and Project Achitecture |
+- Harith - Front end UI display data from model
-Harith - Intern |
+- Kaden - Front end UI and tune Model how you see fit.